xyeres/streamy/README.md

 # streamy
 ## an open source music streaming app for bands and indie labels
 streamy lets you create your own music streaming app by uploading your music and creating playlists.
-Users can then browse and access your songs
+Users can then browse and access your songs, cool!

 #### Stack
 - React/Next.js